The Terms of Reference for this body are available to view in Part

 If you submit a question, you may pose

-the question to the Council yourself or you can ask a friend to do
+the question to the Council yourself or you can be accompanied by a

 You may also ask a supplementary question